xyfans111/recombass/README.md

 ## Output Files

-The pipeline generates several output files:
+The pipeline can generate the following files:

 - `<result_prefix>.nr{rate}`: Non-redundant filtered SNP matrix when `-n` is used
 - `<result_prefix>.maf{rate}`: MAF-filtered SNP matrix when `-m` is used